christopher5106/christopher5106.github.io/_posts/2015-03-26-web-redirection-to-mobile-web-or-app-with-a-modal-box.markdown

 ---
 layout: post
-title:  "Redirection to mobile website or mobile app with a modal box"
+title:  "Redirection to the mobile app or the mobile website with a modal box"
 date:   2015-03-26 23:00:51
 categories: mobile
 ---

-The idea is to show a modal box when the website www is called on the mobile phone or a tablet, to propose the mobile app or the mobile website (M) to the user, and offer her a better experience.
+The idea is to open a modal box when the website (WWW) is viewed on the mobile phone or a tablet, to propose the user a redirection to the mobile app or the mobile website (M), which have a better experience on small devices.

-I won't explain in this article the advantages of keeping two separate www and M web site.
-I precise the constraints and possibilities of the different platforms, in particular Android and IOS.
+I won't explain in this article the advantages of keeping two separate WWW and M web site.
+I precise the technical constraints and possibilities for the different platforms, in particular Android and IOS.
+This article is particularly true when the mobile app and the mobile websites have the same ergonomy, for example in the case of hybrid apps.

+Here is my best practice.

-This can be done by a simple and standalone script in Javascript.
-First, the detection of the mobile device :
+Such a redirection can be done by a simple and standalone script in Javascript.

+First, detecting of the mobile device and setting the variables :

 {% highlight javascript %}
 var IS_IPAD = navigator.userAgent.match(/iPad/i) != null,